Keyboard shortcuts

 %grammar_type 'LL(k)'

-You have to option to use LALR(1) grammar type this way.
+You have the option to use LALR(1) grammar type this way.

 %grammar_type 'LALR(1)'